Daemonslayer2048/Scribe/README.md

 * Endpoint testing with GitLab CI
 * Security (Something/Anything)
 * Improve gathering repo directory, config file name, etc. Appending filenames manually is not the correct way to do it.
+* API /repo/device/{alias} returns 204 if alias is not found, you need to return an error!